pixelcog/pixelcog.com/_posts/2015-01-21-byword-yosemite-icon.md

 ---
 layout:  post
 title:   Flat Byword Icon for Yosemite
 tags:    byword yosemite icon flat design osx
 image:   byword-icon.png
+updated: 2015-01-21 @ 7:06pm
 ---

 Since upgrading to Yosemite, I've been loving the new design and the flat icons.
 However, the few old-school icons left on my dock are now a complete eye sore by comparison.
 Since the Byword icon is staring back at me most of the work day I decided to go in update it.